-The combination of codeine and guaifenesin is used to treat cough and to reduce chest congestion caused by upper respiratory infections or the common cold.
+Codeine and guaifenesin is a combination medicine used to treat cough and chest congestion caused by allergies, the common cold, or the flu.

-Codeine and guaifenesin may also be used for other purposes not listed in this medication guide.
+Codeine and guaifenesin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of codeine and guaifenesin?